louis030195/awesome-obsidian-templates/033024-weekly-retrospective.md

 ### 🧠 Brain Dump

 Start with a brain dump to clear your mind.
-Write down everything that's on your mind, without filtering or organizing.
+Write down everything that's on your mind, without filtering or organizing, for 15 min.
+Feel free to jump plenty of lines to have 100% focus on this brain dump.

+---

+Advice: use numbers to track your health, learning, professional goals, etc.

+>When you can measure what you are speaking about, and express it in numbers, you know something about it, when you cannot express it in numbers, your knowledge is of a meager and unsatisfactory kind; it may be the beginning of knowledge, but you have scarely, in your thoughts advanced to the stage of science.
+>
+>~ Lord Kelvin
 ### 🔍 Looking Back: Last Week

 Reflect on the past week.
 Consider what went well, what could have been better, and any lessons learned.